 a.
-Adjust your mixing valve (located underneath the sink near Alde®) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.
+Adjust your mixing valve (located underneath the bed near the Alde® boiler) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.

 3. Control panel will not turn on

 a.
 Check your 3.15amp glass fuse found underneath the service hatch on your Alde® System, located in the green fuse housing.
 Replace.